American Coalition of Life Activists

-The American Coalition of Life Activists was an anti-abortion advocacy group that was the subject of controversy for its series of wanted-style posters.
+The American Coalition of Life Activists (ACLA) was a controversial anti-abortion advocacy group in the United States.
+The organization was known for its extreme tactics, including the creation of "wanted-style" posters targeting abortion providers, which led to significant legal battles over the limits of free speech and the definition of threats.

 History

 During a 1995 meeting, the group unveiled a "wanted" poster that listed the names and addresses of a "Deadly Dozen" abortion providers.
 The poster accused them of "crimes against humanity" and offered a $5,000 reward for the "arrest, conviction and revocation of license to practice medicine" of these physicians.
 The poster was published in Life Advocate magazine.
 A second poster targeted a doctor, Robert Crist, offered a reward for persuading him "to turn from his child killing," and included his name, address, and photo.

 In 1996 the coalition revealed its "Nuremberg Files" which included dossiers on abortion providers, politicians, judges, clinic employees and other abortion rights supporters.
 They claimed that these dossiers could be used for trials for "crimes against humanity" when the nation's laws changed to prohibit abortion.
 Neal Horsley, an activist, published the information on his website.
 His website greyed the names of those injured and crossed out the names of those killed by anti-abortion activists.